 The seagrass- and seaweed-eating Green turtle grows up to three feet long and 350 pounds.
 Because their carapaces can be several colors — including yellow, black, green, brown, and gray — their appearances are remarkably diverse.
 When they are born, though, they are either all dark brown or mostly black.
 Green turtles are the only herbivorous species of sea turtle.
 Interestingly, they are carnivores as babies but become herbivores once they grow to eight to ten inches.
 Hatching season for Green turtles is April through September.

-The St. Lucia Ministry of Agriculture, Forestry, and Fisheries has published guidelines geared toward protecting the island’s sea turtles.
+There are published guidelines available geared toward protecting the island’s sea turtles.

 Join us This Hatching Season

-In 2016, Coconut Bay will add a Turtle Watching program to our SCOUTS booklet and to the regular schedule for our CocoLand Kidz Klub.
-In this program, we will teach kids the importance of protecting the sea turtles and their nests.
+Coconut Bay teaches kids the importance of protecting the sea turtles and their nests through the CocoLand SCOUTS program.
 We will also share fun tips and facts about how experts estimate when hatchlings will emerge and head back toward the ocean.

 During the day, our guests can witness firsthand the hatching and releasing process on our shores.
 It is an amazing experience that can be appreciated by everyone!
 Coconut Bay Beach Resort & Spa invites you to share this unforgettable experience with us as we do our part in sustaining the lives of these incredible sea creatures.